 First Aid Uses

-- Bandage-paper coffee filters work great to keep cuts and scrapes covered if you are out of traditional bandages.
+32. Bandage.
+Paper coffee filters work great to keep cuts and scrapes covered if you are out of traditional bandages.
 They also work in the same way as a styptic pencil to stem blood flow.

-- A plastic funnel probably wasn’t high on your list of things to pack for a SHTF scenario.
+39. A plastic funnel probably wasn’t high on your list of things to pack for a SHTF scenario.
 A coffee filter will come in handy for those times when you need one on the spot.

-- Protect Cast Iron Pans-If you have to stack your cast iron pans before they are dry to conserve space, putting coffee filters in between them can protect them from rusting.
+44. Protect Cast Iron Pans-If you have to stack your cast iron pans before they are dry to conserve space, putting coffee filters in between them can protect them from rusting.

-- Christmas wrapping paper won’t be available when SHTF.
+45. Christmas wrapping paper won’t be available when SHTF.
 Early pioneers often used plain paper to wrap presents.
 If the season is upon you, use the filters as wrapping paper.
 If you can color them with your own handmade plant dyes, that’s even better.

 Entertain the Kids

 Young kids and even the older ones can become bored so easily.
 Once the immediate danger has passed, having something to entertain the kids and keep them busy will give adults time to get needed projects completed around camp.

-- Preserve or press flowers between coffee filters if you don’t have wax paper.
+47. Preserve or press flowers between coffee filters if you don’t have wax paper.

-- Funny hats can cheer up even the most terrified child.
+48. Funny hats can cheer up even the most terrified child.
 Use pine tree sap to stick items like pine needles, flowers, dandelion fluff, etc. onto the top side of the filter for decoration.
 Poke a hole in each side on the bottom and run a string or stretchy elastic band through to hold the hat in place.

-- Make snowflakes for Christmas as shown in this video:
+50. Make snowflakes for Christmas as shown in this video:

 There are tons more uses for coffee filters.
 I tried to provide you with the ones that might be more useful during a SHTF event or in the months following a natural disaster.